Austinsways/data_structures_tutorial/Tree/Tree.md

 ![tree image](./images/SortingBST_diagram.jpeg)

-Inserting a BST is recursive.
+Inserting a BST is recursive, meaning it calls a function upon itself multiple times.
 To find what were looking for we must itterate through the nodes in the tree until we find our value, or find a location to place into the tree.